theaudaxproject/bitcore-node-audax/README.md

 Deprecated, Bitcore support is now built into Komodo.
-Please use https://github.com/KomodoPlatform/komodo/.
+As of today it is only available in the dev branch of https://github.com/jl777/komodo but should make its way into https://github.com/KomodoPlatform/komodo/ soon.